 We have now arrived at the darkest day of the year in the Northern hemisphere.
 Energy and light levels are low and the earth is still in hibernation.
 Today, at the Winter Solstice, (also known as Yule) the sun stands still at its furthest point, before slowly returning once more with its light and warmth.

-Continue reading “Winter Solstice/Yule”Author: Wild Fen
+Continue reading “Winter Solstice/Yule”Mindful Jars

 We wanted to introduce you to our newest creation, our Mindful Jar trio.